Book Reviews

 The Deal of a Lifetime is a story about a man who suddenly needs to reevaluate his own life.
 So he needs to put everything that he’s accomplished on one side and the price his family had to pay for it on the other.

 And we are talking about a man who is used to evaluating and putting a price on everything.
-But when it comes to his own life and what he did with the time he was given, the final conclusion may come as a surprise.
+But when it comes to his own life and what he did with the time he was given, the final conclusion comes as a surprise to him.

 The Deal of a Lifetime by Fredrik Backman – My Review

-This is a short and sweet story, but for some reason I couldn’t quite connect with it.
+The Deal of a Lifetime was a short and sweet story, but for some reason I couldn’t connect with it.
 The topic was a bit too abstract for me.
 Basically, Backman here tries to make a difference between dying for someone and giving your life for someone.

 And – I don’t know.
 I wasn’t loving it as much as I loved his other books.
 Honestly, I’m not sure that’s how I’d see the situation.